jcfr/bazel-large-files-with-girder/README.md

 to interactively visualize which model has been fetched and made available in the bazel workspace.

-The STL model visualization is done by running a simple Linux executable statically built against VTK.
-More details [here](thirdparty/stlviewer/README.md).
+The OBJ model visualization is done by running a simple Linux executable statically built against VTK.
+More details [here](thirdparty/objviewer/README.md).

 ### Integration with Bazel